RMRubert/RMRubert.github.io/_posts/EN/2021-06-27-Tic-Tac-Toe-in-Fortran90.md

 ![Parrot - Machine learning algorith comparison meme](/images/Posts/2021/Tic-Tac-Toe/TTT-01.jpg){: .center-image }
 {: refdef}

-I was discussing with a friend the differences between a machine learning algorithm and a parrot.
+I was discussing with a friend the differences between a [machine learning algorithm and a parrot🦜](https://i.redd.it/6vme37tqvk671.jpg){:target="_blank"}.
 The conversation pivoted into artificial intelligence and how once I created a program able to play Tic-Tac-Toe.

 I thought it could be an exciting topic for this blog.
 So today's post is about how did I create a program that can play Tic-Tac-Toe.
 I did this program a long time ago.
 I was studying my first year of Civil Engineering for the module introduction to coding.
 Introduction to coding taught us how to code problems using our old friend Fortran90.